Monday, February 29, 2016

 We saw Radio Flayer Wagon atop a Jeep full of riders full of Christmas Cheer.

-We saw F 150 Truck pulling boat on-top of wagon with riders wearing Santa hats.
+We saw an F-150 truck pulling a boat on a wagon, with riders wearing Santa hats.

-We saw Old Chevrolet Truck with the inscription Posser Holler Garage pulling an outhouse inscribed on the side was “Old NO. 7.”
+We saw an Old Chevrolet Truck with the inscription "Posser Holler Garage" pulling an outhouse, the side of which read "Old NO. 7."

-There was a round hole cut in the outhouse and it had a reindeer hanging out of the hole with 4-closed underneath.
-On the backside of the outhouse was a satellite dish, sign that read, “Merry Christmas.
+There was a round hole cut in the outhouse, and it had a reindeer hanging out of the hole with four legs closed underneath.
+On the backside of the outhouse was a satellite dish, a sign that read, "Merry Christmas.

-A sign that read “Possum Holler est. 2006, “The other White Meat”, “24 Wreck Her Service”, “You Bend We Mend ’em”.
+A sign that read "Possum Holler est. 2006, "The Other White Meat", "24 Wreck Her Service", "You Bend We Mend 'em".

-Beneith the signs was Frosty the Snowman, with a couple of reindeer and a sign that read,”STAY BACK 100 FEET EXPLOSIVE GAS.”
+Behind the signs was Frosty the Snowman, with a couple of reindeer and a sign that read, " TAY BACK 100 FEET EXPLOSIVE GAS."

-Riding in the 1921 Clampetts truck
+Riding in the 1921 Clampett's truck

 STAY BACK 100 FEET EXPLOSIVE GAS."

-We saw Hillsboro United Methodist/Bank of Leiper’s Fork historic markers located at Old Hwy 96 W.
+We saw the Hillsboro United Methodist/Bank of Leiper's Fork historic markers located at Old Hwy 96 W.

-We walked through the Winters Arts located at Locke Building.
+We walked through the Winters Arts located at the Locke Building.

-We went inside the Serenity Madison antiques, & mercantile store.
+We went inside Serenity Madison Antiques and Mercantile.

 We stopped inside the Laurel Leaf Fashion Store.